nyu-acsys/drift/Overview.md

 in `tests/effects/*.yml.prp`.
 Unsafe versions of the benchmarks are found in `tests/effects/unsafe/*.ml`.

-The scripts to generate Drift-(with tuple translation) and evDrift results for tables 1 and table 2 are as follows:
+The scripts to re-produce the experiments that are reported in Table 1 and Table 2 are described below.
+Note that we have used BenchExec (https://github.com/sosy-lab/benchexec/), which is a nearly industral-level benchmarking tool, that uses Linux CGroups to measure CPU and memory usage with high precision.
+We use BenchExec to run Drift and evDrift across all possible configurations.
+If interested, these full experiments can be reproduced according to the instructions found in `scripts/effects/README.md`.

+To avoid the need to install and configure BenchExec, we have created scripts that simply run the best-performing configurations, which are those reported in Table 1.
+These scripts operate as follows:

-1. Reproduce Table 1 (including the Drift+Translation and evDrift columns):
+1. Reproduce Table 1:
 ```
 sh generate_table1
 ```